darrelhong/graBBT/README.md

 ### Retailer

 - Retailer "my account page" - Include Profile details & simple overview details of outlets, listings and revenue - Each detail should be able to be clicked on --> redirect to the relevant page with their full details
-- Want to build a retailer Notifications tab (when order comes in, when payment completes)
+- Notifications tab (when order comes in, when payment completes)

 ### Client

-- Add order to cart
-- Checkout cart
+- Promo

 # Angular Client